AWARDS OF THE ARCHAEOLOGY DIVISION

 All students who apply for a grant are also invited to arrange a meeting with any member of the AD Executive Committee during the annual meeting for professional advice and mentoring.

-Recipients will be acknowledged and receive their award at the AD Business Meeting on Friday evening during the AAA meeting.
+Recipients will be acknowledged and receive their award at the AD Business Meeting during the AAA meeting.

 Applications are due by September 15 to the AD Secretary (click on Officers for contact information) via e-mail (as an attachment-please include your last name in the name of the attachment) or snail mail.
 They should include the following:

 - Completed cover sheet (download Word Document or download interactive PDF document)

 - CV of not more than 2 pages (number as pages 2 and 3 in the same file after the cover sheet)

 - Letter of reference from a scholar or advisor who knows your work.
 Please ask that the recommender submit the letter independently by the deadline.

 Past Travel Grant Winners: